Nawawi99/microservices/README.md

 ## Components

-- **Config Server**: Centralized configuration management for all microservices.
+- **config-server**: Centralized configuration management for all microservices.
-- **Eureka Server**: Service registry for discovering microservices.
+- **discovery-server**: Service registry for discovering microservices using Netflix Eureka.
-- **API Gateway**: Entry point for all client requests, responsible for routing, security, and other cross-cutting concerns.
+- **api-gateway**: Entry point for all client requests, responsible for routing, security, and other cross-cutting concerns.
 - **Backend Services**: Individual microservices that handle specific business functionalities.

 ## Prerequisites